CONSIDER APPLICATION TO Amend

 Committee Recommendation: N/A

-The MPWMD serves as a Responsible Agency in compliance with the California Environmental Quality Act (CEQA), and relies on environmental documents adopted by the City of Sand City (Lead Agency) and determinations made by the Monterey County Superior Court in the Seaside Basin Adjudication Decision Orders, as discussed below.
-All MPWMD files associated with this application are available for review at the District office.
+The MPWMD serves as a Responsible Agency in this matter in compliance with the California Environmental Quality Act (CEQA), and relies on environmental documents adopted by the City of Sand City (Lead Agency), as discussed below.
+All files associated with this application are available for review at the District office.
 This public hearing has been properly noticed.

 RECOMMENDATIONS: District staff recommends that the Board take the following actions:

-specific reference to Findings associated with District compliance with CEQA as
+1. Adopt the MPWMD Findings of Approval for Application #20080915MBS to Amend the CAW WDS (Exhibit 18-D) with specific reference to Findings associated with District compliance with CEQA as a Responsible Agency.

-2. Approve Application #20080915MBS; authorize issuance of MPWMD Permit #M10-07-L4 with the 32 Conditions of Approval specified in Exhibit 21-E. The Conditions of Approval include many required conditions specified in MPWMD Rule 22-D as well as several special conditions for this project, as described in the “Discussion” section below.
+2. Approve Application #20080915MBS; authorize issuance of MPWMD Permit #M09-03-L4 with the 28 Conditions of Approval specified in Exhibit 18-E. The Conditions of Approval include required conditions as specified in MPWMD Rule 22-D as well as special conditions for this project.

 3. Direct staff to file a Notice of Determination with the Monterey County Clerk in compliance with CEQA Guidelines Section 15096(i).